pyronear/pyro-risks/docs/source/modules/datasets/modules.rst

 pyro\_risks.datasets
 ====================

-The datasets subpackage contains definitions of modules and functions for downloading and processing publicly available weather and fire datasets.
+The datasets subpackage contains modules defining functions for downloading and processing publicly available weather and fire datasets.

 The following modules are available: